mongodb/docs/source/includes/list-table-pa-suggested-indexes-response.rst

    * - ``suggestedIndexes[n].index.<fieldname>``
      - string
-     - The specific field to be indexed.
+     - Specific field to be indexed.

    * - ``suggestedIndexes[n].namespace``
      - string
-     - The namespace of the suggested index.
+     - Namespace of the suggested index.

+   * - ``suggestedIndexes[n].weight``
+     - number
+     - Estimated percentage performance improvement that the suggested index would provide.
+Corresponds to :ref:`Impact
+       <pa-index-ranking>` in the :ref:`Performance Advisor
+       <performance-advisor>` user interface.